 - Several New York City neighborhoods in eastern Brooklyn, particularly Brownsville and East New York.

 - American neighborhoods such as Compton (California) and parts of the Bronx (New York).

 - Five Points in New York used to be this, The City Narrows, and a Wretched Hive.

 - Barrios and the legendary Favelas of Brazil.

 - Caserios in Puerto Rico.

-- In the 20th century Russia was hit with an urbanization like with 2x4, jumping from a 90% rural to 80% urban in just a 50 years or so.
-During the rapid industrialization of The Thirties a lot of communities arose around the enormous factories often built in the middle of nowhere or on the outskirts of the existing cities, essentially becoming company towns.
-Populated mainly by the former peasants torn out of their traditional way of life, these quickly became almost classical Industrial Slums, full of rowdy working youths, Gang Bangers (often the very same youths), drunks, etc. When the Soviet Union caved in, some of these "monotowns" and working discticts, those whose plant of factory didn't fare all that well, became Modern Ghettos, with the poverty and unemployment galore, while those that fared better got even slummier, especially with the influx of cheap immigrant labor.
+- In the 20th century, Russia was hit with urbanization like a 2x4, jumping from 90% rural to 80% urban in just 50 years or so.
+During the rapid industrialization of the '30s a lot of communities arose around the enormous factories, often built in the middle of nowhere or on the outskirts of the existing cities, essentially becoming company towns.
+Populated mainly by the former peasants torn out of their traditional way of life, these quickly became almost classical Industrial Slums, full of rowdy working youths, Gang Bangers (often the very same youths), drunks, etc. When the Soviet Union caved in, some of these "monotowns" and working districts, those whose plant of factory didn't fare all that well, became Modern Ghettos, with poverty and unemployment galore, while those that fared better got even slummier, especially with the influx of cheap immigrant labor.